polytwisters/polytwisters/README.md

     python3 make_video.py out/bloated_icosatwister

 If you are impatient, you may run `make_video.py` during the execution of `render_animation.py` to see all frames so far. `render_animation.py` renders frames out of order so that the time resolution of the animation gradually increases.

+To export all polytwisters as STL meshes, run:

+    python3 export_meshes.py